pprunty/pprunty.github.io/posts/06-claude.md

 By default, the Claude prompt is positioned centrally, with previous conversations hidden.
-This design choice enhances privacy and focus &mdash; no more worrying about whether your colleagues seen your last conversation titled, 'Ideas for new sex positions' when you last shared your screen, _hooray!_.
-It's a small but significant improvement in user experience that showcases Anthropic's attention to practical details.
+This design choice enhances privacy and focus &mdash; no more worrying about whether your colleagues seen your last conversation titled, 'Ideas for new sex positions' when you last shared your screen, _hooray!_ It is a small but significant improvement in user experience that showcases Anthropic's attention to practical details.

 One of Claude's standout features is its availability as a Progressive Web App (PWA).
 This functionality allows users to